hanfu/ALDS/graph.md

 * back edge: edge goes back to ancestor, considered a loop
 * forward edge: leap to a descendent
 * cross edge: all other edges, cross the sub tree

+## Shortest Path

+### Bellman Ford
+* general case: can have negetive weight, cycles, etc.
+* bigO(VE): loop v times, relax all edges for each loop

+### if Directed Acyclic Graph
+* bigo(V+E): do a toposort and relax v's edges in toposort order

+### Dijkstra
+* non-negetive weights
+* can search from two ends to speed up the process

+### A * Search
+* with hueristics

+## Minimum Spanning Tree
+* given a undirected weighted graph, find minimum weighted tree that connects all vertices.

+* Kruskal and Prim: both greedy algo